jennykardashov/Project_2_Team_5/README.md

 ##### Dropped Rows with Null Values

-We made an ERD map and PostgresSQL schema from the three Output files.

 ##### Grouped Dataframe by Year

 ##### Found the Countries with data for all five years and put them into a Dataframe